What We Measure

 HOW WE’RE DIFFERENT

-Our launch monitors measure club head data based on the club’s face plane, deriving vastly more precise results when compared to radar based systems, positioned behind the golfer, with no direct view of the club face.
+Our launch monitors measure – not calculate – club head data based on the club’s face plane, deriving vastly more precise results.

 BALL LAUNCH DATA